plerk/Catalyst-Authentication-Credential-FBConnect-Nebraska/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2014 by Graham Ollis.
+This software is copyright (c) 2009 by Sinapticode.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.